Born: September 25, 1946

 Birthplace: Olton, Warwickshire, England

 In 1975 Kendal had her big break on television with the BBC sitcom The Good Life.
-She and Richard Briers starred as Barbara and Tom Good - a middle-class suburban couple who decide to quit the rat race and become self-sufficient, much to the consternation of their snooty but well-meaning neighbour Margo and her down-to-earth husband Jerry Leadbetter (played by Penelope Keith and Paul Eddington).
-Kendal appeared in all 30 episodes, which extended over four series and two specials from 1975 to 1978.
+She and Richard Briers starred as Barbara and Tom Good - a middle-class suburban couple who decide to quit the rat race and become self-sufficient, much to the consternation of their snooty but well-meaning neighbour Margo and her down to earth husband Jerry Leadbetter (played by Penelope Keith and Paul Eddington).
+Kendal appeared in all 30 episodes which extended over four series from 1975 to 1978.

-Kendal has said that she can be "short-tempered and difficult", in contrast to the generally cheerful, patient and upbeat Barbara, with whom the public have come to associate her.[3]
+Kendal has stated that she can be "short-tempered and difficult" - which is in contrast to the character of Barbara - with whom the public have come to associate her.

 Kendal made her stage debut aged nine months, when she was carried on stage as a changeling boy in A Midsummer Night's Dream.[1]